 3. I toss the unfinished compost from the sieve onto the tarp and repeat this process until I reach the bottom of the compost bin or pile.
 Most of the finished compost is near the bottom.
 When I’m done, I have 3 or 4 container fulls of finished compost.
 With my husband’s help, we pick up the tarp of unfinished compost, and throw that back into the bin or pile for next year.

 In spring I used the finished compost in my small vegetable garden and also add it to any potting soil for my annuals or herbs.
-I also mix organic fertilizer to my pots of annuals and veggie garden since both are heavy feeders.
-I also sprinkle finished compost on my lawn or any lawn areas that need re-seeding.
-I usually have way more compost than I need.
+I also sprinkle finished compost on my lawn or any lawn areas that need re-seeding because I usually have way more compost than I need.